-We hereby consent to the incorporation by reference in the Prospectus constituting part of this Registration Statement on Form S-3 of our report dated March 25, 1997 appearing on page F-1 of the Annual Report on Form 10-K of Vestro Natural Foods Inc., for the year ended December 31, 1996.
-We also consent to the reference to us under the heading "Experts" in such prospectus.
+We hereby consent to the use in the Prospectus constituting part of this Registration Statement on Form S-3 of our report dated March 25, 1997, appearing on page F-1 of the Annual Report on Form 10-K of Vestro Natural Foods Inc., for the year ended December 31, 1996.
+We also consent to the reference to us under the headings "Experts" in such Prospectus.

-/s/ Price Waterhouse LLP
+/s/ Price Waterhouse LLP PRICE WATERHOUSE LLP

------Price Waterhouse LLP

-Costa Mesa, California
+Costa Mesa, California November 4, 1997

-October 28, 1997